Raynaud Phenomenon Medication

 Class Summary

 These agents are used for vasodilation and possible antiplatelet effects.
-The dihydropyridine class of agents contains potent vasodilators and is the first line of treatment after nondrug therapy.
+Calcium channel blockers of the dihydropyridine class contain potent vasodilators and are the first line of treatment after nondrug therapy.
+Of the dihydropyridines, nifedipine has been extensively studied; however, in the same category, felodipine, amlodipine, and isradipine seem to be equally effective.

 Nifedipine (Adalat, Procardia, Nifediac CC, Nifedical XL)